 Creating impeccable product copy and website content is also crucial for driving organic traffic.
 Besides, select an e-commerce platform that best suits your business's needs.

 In a nutshell, create such an online shopping experience that can help you retain your customer base while attracting new ones.
-After all, your online business will grow only when you put your customers first.
+After all, your ecommerce business will grow only when you put your customers first.